 This should be a securable individual, private office with seating for visitors and visual access to the staff workroom.
 Provide:

-- Telephone communications.

-- A computer, network connections, and shared printer.
+A computer, network connections, and shared printer.

-- Standard finish furniture.

 4-2.4 NCOIC's Office

 This should be a securable individual, private office with seating for visitors and visual access to the staff workroom.
 Provide: